walkerjeffd/abcd-model/README.md

 To Do
 -----

+* export model, load from file
+* organize variable names in add chart list
+* brush chart instead of zoom
 * GOF and MB to each page
-* organize variable names in add chart list
 * add reset button to undo changes?
-* brush chart instead of zoom
 * refactor sliders

 Done